mcrimps/poc/numberfield.md

 Minimum
 ```

-Minimum: the lowest value the field can contain.
+The lowest value the field can contain.
 Valid entries cannot be less than this value.

 ### MultipleOf